 - 1. On your computer, install and start the Bome Network tool (as explained above). - 2.
 Plug an Ethernet Cat-5 cable into either PoE Out or PoE In. - 3.
 Plug the other end of the Ethernet cable in an unused port of your Internet router.
-Make sure that your computer is connected to the Internet router via Ethernet or via WiFi. - 4.
-Or, if you don't have one, you can also try to plug the Ethernet cable directly into your computer.

-- On the computer, click on the green B icon of the Bome Network tool and in the menu, select Web Config → Bome-Box - Net. - 6.
+Make sure that your computer is connected to the Internet router via Ethernet or via WiFi. - Or, if you don't have one, you can also plug the Ethernet cable directly into your computer. - 5.
+On the computer, launch the Bome Network tool and in the entry for your BomeBox, click on the world icon. - 6.
 Now you should see the login page of the Web Config in the web browser.
 Proceed with the next chapter.